Nanocloud/community/README.md

 ## Known bugs

-**Nanocloud** is in an active development phase, and some issues are known and will be fixed in future releases.
+**Nanocloud** is in an active development phase.
+Some issues are known and will be fixed in future releases.

 If your issue isn't listed bellow, please report your situation